-6 lessons Simone Biles just gave our girls
+6 lessons Simone Biles just taught our girls

 “There is all this talk about how you can get through things and cope in different ways,” says Sarah Vinson, a child and adult psychiatrist in Atlanta.
 “At some point we need to stop talking about resilience so much and start talking about boundaries.”

 Prior Olympics offer us powerful examples of how tragic the results can be, one of the most iconic being Kerri Strug’s career-ending vault in the 1996 Olympic Games.
-Looking back at that moment—with what we now know of the USA Gymnastics’ culture of win-at-all-costs that enabled Larry Nassar to sexually abuse more than 150 gymnasts—we can see that not valuing and emphasizing personal boundaries can wreak devastating harm.
+Looking back at that moment—with what we now know of the USA Gymnastics’ culture of win-at-all-costs that enabled Larry Nassar to sexually abuse more than 150 gymnasts—we can see that an environment that doesn’t emphasize personal boundaries can wreak devastating harm.

-May our daughters never know that pain, but given that 1 in 6 women will survive an attempted or completed rape in their lifetime—and that the years they are most at risk are ages 12 to 34—raising young women with the understanding that boundaries matter, and that they are entitled to them, may be the most powerful protection you can offer.
+May our daughters never know that pain, but given that 1 in 6 women will survive an attempted or completed rape in their lifetime, according to RAINN—and that they are most at risk between the ages of 12 and 34—raising young women with the understanding that boundaries matter, and that they are entitled to them, may be the most powerful protection you can offer.

 It’s your job to set them

-“You want to believe that people in charge will look out for you and protect you, but once you realize that’s not necessarily the case,” says Vinson.
-“There’s an awareness that it’s really on you to do that.”
+“You want to believe that people in charge will look out for you and protect you, but once you realize that’s not necessarily the case,” says Vinson,” there’s an awareness that it’s really on you to do that.”
 Biles learned that lesson in the most heinous of ways and has kept pressure on USA Gymnastics to accept responsibility for what happened on their watch.
 We want to believe that our children will be protected by schools, sports programs, neighborhood organizations, but knowing that they may not, the best thing we can do is equip our children with the courage to stand up.

 "In any situation—not just in sports—you want girls to be comfortable saying, ‘No. This is my body.
 I am uncomfortable, and I am not going to do this,’” says Aaron Smith, co-founder of A Mighty Girl.

-“There was so much pressure for Simone Biles to stick with the script of seeing the Olympics through,” says Lisa Damour, a clinical psychologist who works with teens and author of Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls, “and she came up against something that was getting in the way of her ability to do that and she said, ‘this isn’t right for me.’
+“There was so much pressure for Simone Biles to stick with the script of seeing the Olympics through,” says Lisa Damour, author of Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls, “and she came up against something that was getting in the way of her ability to do that and she said, ‘this isn’t right for me.’
 That was extraordinary to see.”

 Especially for girls of color.